equinor/appsec/docs/resources/guidelines/guideline_containers.md

 ### 4. Securing Container Runtime
 - Create separate virtual networks for your containers.
 - `Apply the principle of least privilege`: Allow connectivity only between containers that truly need it.
-- `Expose only the ports that serve the application`: Do not expose any other ports, except for SSH.
+- `Expose only the ports that serve the application`: Do not expose any other ports, except for those serving the application.
 Apply this principle to containers as well as the underlying machines.
 - `Use TLS to secure communication between services`: This process encrypts traffic and ensures only authorized endpoints are allowed.
 - `Use the Docker Image policy plugin`: This plugin is designed to prevent any process from pulling images that were not previously allow-listed.